nurielleve/software-design/docs/assignment3.md

 ## Application of Design Patterns
-Author(s): Nuriel,
+Author(s): Nuriel, Amanda

-`Figure representing the UML class diagram in which all the applied design patterns are highlighted graphically (for example with a red rectangle/circle with a reference to the ID of the applied design pattern`
+`Figure representing the UML class diagram.
+We found it most clear to color code the design patterns as some did not require the creation of a new class- simply new methods.
+Everything pertaining to DP1 is highlighted in PURPLE.
+Everything pertaining to DP2 is highlighted in RED. `
 ![](images/FantasySoccerClassDiagram_final.png)

 For each application of any design pattern you have to provide a table conforming to the template below.